 Load management is a function of a home backup power system that routes the appropriate amount of power to the circuits and appliances that need it most.
 The transfer switch directs power away from less power-hungry appliances (refrigerator) to more power-hungry appliances (central air conditioner) when needed.
 When those power-hungry loads are no longer needed, the transfer switch restores power to the less power-hungry circuits and appliances.

 Typical transfer switches come in 6- to 16-circuit configrations as well as Whole House units that supply power to your entire home.
-Honeywell's Smart Switch is advanced technology that allows you to prioritize your home's circuits.
-Honeywell Generators offers the following transfer switch options:
+The Honeywell Smart Switch is advanced technology that allows you to prioritize your home's circuits.
+The following transfer switch options are available:

 A typical home backup transfer switch is contained within an aluminum box.
 Inside are the connections and mechanisms needed to hook up your generator to your home's electrical circuits.

 Transfer switches are installed within close proimity of your home's utility panel due to the connections that run in between your utility panel and your home generator.
 This is usually in your home's basement or, in some instances, on the exterior of your home.
 Transfer switches that are installed on the exterior of the home are made to resist weather like rain and snow.